intel/ctf-infrastructure/vmScripts/README.md

 ### KVM Host

-1. Add vm to `rebootable` in `restartService` if it can be rebooted
+1. Add vm to `/opt/ctf/rebootable` in `restartService` if it can be rebooted